Analytic calculations of the spectra of ultra-high energy cosmic ray nuclei. I. The case of CMB radiation: Introduction

-The most dramatic conflict exists now between Auger \cite{Auger-mass2010, AugerChemical} and HiRes \cite{HiRes-mass2010,Sokol-Trond} data.
-Both detectors measure two quantities which characterize the mass composition: $X_{\rm max}$ as function of energy and RMS($X_{\rm max})$, the width of distribution over $X_{\rm max}$.
-While data of HiRes evidence for pure proton composition, the data of Auger show nuclei mass composition, which becomes steadily heavier with increasing energy and approaching almost pure iron composition at energy $\sim 3.5\times 10^{19}$~eV.
-On the other hand, the observation of the correlation with AGN \cite{AugerCorrelation} seem to be an evidence of proton-dominated composition starting from energy $(5 - 6)\times 10^{19}$~eV \cite{AloisioBoncioli}.
+Nowadays the most serious conflict exists between Auger \cite{Auger-mass2010} and HiRes \cite{HiRes-mass2010} data.
+Both detectors measure the mass composition through the fluorescence emission produced in the atmosphere by UHECR interactions.
+In particular the quantity that characterizes the mass composition is the position of the maximum of the fluorescence emission, $X_{max}$, in the atmosphere and its Root Mean Square (RMS) \cite{ABBO}.
+While HiRes data evidence a pure proton composition till the highest energies, the Auger data show a progressively heavier composition with increasing energy that approaches an almost pure Iron composition at energy $\sim 3.5\times 10^{19}$~eV.